How To Become an A&P Mechanic

 • Be familiar with Title 14 of the Code of Federal Regulations part 65, subpart D, Mechanics.

-Candidates who wish to obtain a license must pass the FAA written, oral and practical tests.
+Licensing candidates must pass the FAA written, oral and practical tests.
 The good news is, when you attend an FAA-approved A&P school, the curriculum and training prepares you for the tests and license requirements.
-Once you graduate, you’ll be ready to test for an A&P license.79
+Once you graduate, you’ll be ready to test for an A&P license.

-Our A&P technician school coming to UTI prepares graduates to apply for FAA licensing and entry-level positions in the aviation industry.1 The programs take 2 years or less to complete and teach students skills like:
+Our A&P technician schools at UTI prepare graduates to apply for FAA licensing and entry-level positions in the aviation industry.79 The programs take two years or less to complete and teach students skills like:

 • Aircraft troubleshooting